GrossDesignCo/concordance-app-poc/src/data/translation-principles.md

    - Like the English-Literal, the root word should be consistently translated, even in strange situations.
    - This is most important for verbs, nouns, and adjectives.
    - Smaller/connective/marker words are allowed more flexibility due to their variety of use and function, especially in the Hebrew.

+1. Handle definite articles (Hebrew ה / ha) for readability.

+   - When a Hebrew noun is anarthrous (without the definite article ה), `englishNatural` should generally NOT include "the" unless required for English readability.
+   - When a Hebrew noun is articular (with the definite article ה), `englishNatural` SHOULD include "the".
+   - However, `englishNatural` may adjust article usage for natural English flow while preserving the semantic intent.

+   Examples from Genesis:
+   - Genesis 1:1: `beReshit` (anarthrous) → `englishNatural: 'In the beginning'` (article added for English readability)
+   - Genesis 1:1: `haAretz` (articular) → `englishNatural: 'the earth'` (article preserved)
+   - Genesis 1:18: `haYom` (articular) → `englishNatural: 'the day'` (article preserved)
+   - Genesis 6:4: `haNefilim` (articular) → `englishNatural: 'the Fallen (Nephilim)'` (article preserved)
+   - Genesis 6:4: `baAretz` (anarthrous, with preposition) → `englishNatural: 'in the land'` (article added for English readability)

+   The goal is to balance Hebrew grammatical precision with natural English expression.

 1. Include genderization in cases where it stands out to Hebrew readers.